- Ausable Access (NY)

 - North Fork Rogue (OR)

-AW is working to restore flows, provide public access, and make flow information available to provide boating opportunities on this river.
+We worked to restore flows, provide public access, and made flow information available to provide boating opportunities on this river.

 - North Fork Snoqualmie- WA